5 Practical Steps to Integrate AI into Your Business Operations

 3. Prepare Your Data for AI

-AI technology is only as good as the data you put into it.
+AI technology is only as good as the historical data you put into it.
 Garbage in, garbage out, as they say.
-Data quantity matters too.
-The more contextual information you give an AI model, the better decisions it can make.
+Data quantity matters, too.
+The more contextual information you give an AI model, the better decision-making you get.

 Is your data ready for AI?
 Read on for some practical steps for improving data health.